-For a Coeliac friendly option: switch to a gluten free flour mix, and use only 190g. * I have been using 130g White Wings plain gf flour and another 60g quinoa flour *
+For a Coeliac friendly option: switch to a gluten free flour mix, and use only 190g and add 1 tsp of psyllium husk.

 To make a ginger snap version of these bikkies: Replace the honey with equal weight of maple syrup and replace the vanilla with 1.5 tsp ground ginger and an 1/2 tsp ground cinnamon.
 These are a much quicker to make than traditional gingerbread but very similar in taste.